-You must be disciplined about this, ladies and gentlemen, in keeping with the dignity and impartiality of the role you are now undertaking, and if you become aware of a fellow juror accessing any such information, you should immediately speak to the clerk of court.
+You must be disciplined about this, members of the jury, in keeping with the dignity and impartiality of the role you are now undertaking, and if you become aware of a fellow juror accessing any such information, you should immediately speak to the clerk of court.
 I may say that I would take a very serious view about any such conduct, in light of the warning which I have just given."